 Following on from the haphazard adventures of my last April school holiday post, “A Mother’s Survival Guide”, where the very word camping still finds me in the foetal position rocking back and forth, I have become the very proud owner of a 1986 Viscount caravan called Lillian.
-Low cost cheerless camping has now morphed into low cost captivating caravanning capers, Chevy Chase style… Continue reading →
+Low cost cheerless camping has now morphed into low cost captivating caravanning capers into the Stirling Ranges, Chevy Chase style… Continue reading →

 When doing the family budget, the holiday has first priority, food and household bills are second and third respectively.
 If we eat baked beans every week until we depart, that will pay for two nights accommodation somewhere.

-A mother embarks on an adventurous four day mini camping trip and explores a plethora of National Parks in the South West of Western Australia with her intrepid two teenage sons in a bid to keep them off the XBOX and to keep active.
-A humourous approach to her mishaps into the mundane will delight anyone who dares to read on… Continue reading →
+A mother embarks on an adventurous four day mini camping in Pemberton trip and explores a plethora of National Parks in the South West of Western Australia with her intrepid two teenage sons in a bid to keep them off the XBOX and to keep active.
+A humorous approach to her mishaps into the mundane will delight anyone who dares to read on… Continue reading →

 Crossing the Nullarbor via National Highway One is the quintessential experience of the outback and crossing it is a rite of passage for any self respecting Australian, yet it is a path few Australians follow.
 The Nullarbor Plain is famously known as the longest stretch of straight road in the world.
 Consequently, it also has the nickname Nullar-boring so when the few Aussies and international tourists who do make the journey, they consider it a chore and something to be achieved as quick as possible.
 Contrary to popular belief, if you have the time explore, then it’s as interesting as you are prepared to make it as I have outlined in the following facts and details.
 However, with my recent experience of the crossing, it is infinitely more interesting on the way over than it is on the way back.